kstenerud/bo/README.md

 The input specifier command consists of 3 parts:

-  * Numeric Type: How to interpret the text represenation of a number (integer, float, decimal, etc)
+  * Type: How to interpret incoming data (integer, float, decimal, binary, etc)
   * Data Width: What width of the numeric type to use in bytes (1, 2, 4, 8, 16)
   * Endianness: What endianness to use when storing data (little or big endian)